unicef/publicgoods-toolkit/procurement.md

   which focuses on web development.

 Generally speaking, though, government has lagged behind.
-While governments have begun to embrace open source approaches, actual, open source successes are much more rare in government than in the private sector.
+While governments have begun to embrace open-source approaches, actual open-source successes are much more rare in government than in the private sector.
 There are a lot of reasons why this is the case, (https://producingoss.com/en/producingoss.html\#governments-and-open-source discusses some of those reasons.) but none of them is that open source is somehow unsuited for government use.
-Rather, government has not yet spent a decade honing open source practices that take into account the particular needs of government software development.
+Rather, government has not yet spent a decade honing open-source practices that take into account the particular needs of government software development.

 One place this disparity appears is in contracting.
 Government has an